nayeembuiyan/stamp-selling-program/README.md

 # stamp-selling-program
-stamp-selling program to support continuous shopping activity
+Support continuous shopping activity in a Post Office